 You see, school dinners are different in Spain, puddings are only served during celebrations, like the Fallas or Christmas.
 Most of the time, they either have a choice of yoghurt or fruit.
 I know it’s healthy and all that, but I wanted to introduce him to what reminded me of my childhood.
 So last weekend I decided to make it.

-This traybake makes about 20 slices, so we were quite greedy in making such a big batch.
+This school cake traybake makes about 20 slices, so we were quite greedy in making such a big batch.
 But what the hell!
 You can always halve the recipe if you want to reduce the quantity.
 The cake freezes well, so any leftovers can be saved for next time.
 Or maybe not in our household!

 If you’re a lover of old school puddings, then I’d recommend trying this.
 It’s super easy and it will take you back to the days of slouch socks, NKOTB and bad hairstyles.
 Don’t you just love nostalgia?!

 This is a basic sponge cake mixture and easy to make.
-The secret is to ensure that the butter is in room temperature.
+The secret is to ensure that the butter is at room temperature.
 If I’m in a hurry I cube the butter and leave it in the mixing bowl for at least half an hour, this will make creaming a lot easier.

 Butter Or Margarine?